TomCodess/karina-bot/README.md

 ## 💌 Support

-If you love Gehlee and want to support its development, consider:
+If you love Karina and want to support its development, consider:
 - Giving the repository a ⭐ on GitHub.
 - Sharing it with your friends and community.
 - [Donating](#) to help keep the project alive.